 Did you know - Patients can have allergic rhinitis all year round?

 Allergic rhinitis has an impact on patients, not just in the summer months, but all year round.
-In fact, 59% of allergic rhinitis patients have persistent symptoms,1 which have an impact on their daily activities.2 A study has shown that 74% of perennial allergic rhinitis sufferers have a moderate to severe form of the disease.3
+In fact, 59% of moderate-severe allergic rhinitis patients have persistent symptoms,1 which have an impact on their daily activities.2 A study has shown that 74% of perennial allergic rhinitis sufferers have a moderate to severe form of the disease.3

 Perennial allergic rhinitis can be more difficult to diagnose than seasonal allergic rhinitis, so a full review of all upper airway symptoms is recommended and should be considered in patients with other allergic conditions.3

 So, what are the symptoms of perennial allergic rhinitis?
 They include:

 - Cold like symptoms

 These symptoms will usually appear shortly after exposure to the allergen.

 Patients can have allergic rhinitis symptoms all year round8